Cyclone Division promotes South Bend native, Greenwood resident to brigadier general

 |0

-This work, Cyclone Division promotes South Bend native, Greenwood resident to brigadier general [Image 3 of 3], by MSG Jeff Lowry, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Cyclone Division promotes South Bend native, Greenwood resident to brigadier general, by MSG Jeff Lowry, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.